 - Note: you can be considered de facto if you’ve lived with your partner 12+ months OR if your relationship has been registered with the state (only available in QLD, NSW, ACT, VIC, TAS).
 I’d recommend registering your relationship even if you’ve fulfilled the minimum time living together, as it is a good piece of evidence later on!

 - You and your partner are 18+ years old at the time of applying

 As you can probably tell from my introduction to this post, it’s a monumental amount of work to apply for the 820/801 Partner Visa (and I’ll go into heaps more details below), but here’s the 10 second summary of what happens after you apply: If you’re in Australia when you apply for the 820/801, you’ll be granted a Bridging Visa when your current visa expires so that you can stay with your partner while Home Affairs processes your application.
-The BVA usually allows you to work and study in Australia, although you’ll have to apply for the BVB if you want to leave the country for any period of time while your application is processing.
-Approximately 18 months later, your 820 Temporary Partner Visa will be granted.
+The BVA usually allows you to work and study in Australia, although you’ll have to apply for the BVB if you want to travel outside Australia for any period of time while your application is processing.
+Approximately 2 years later, your 820 Temporary Partner Visa will be granted.
 Then, depending on the length of your relationship, you’ll either submit more evidence and wait a further 24 months for the grant of your 801 Permanent Partner Visa or you may be eligible to have your 820 and 801 granted simultaneously (the “long-term” exception requires a minimum of 3 years married or de facto).